Skip to main content

 Toxic Carpet Cleaners & Dry Cleaning Cancer

-The most common Benzene exposure pathway is inhalation, but the toxin can also enter the body through skin absorption via cleaning products.
+The most common PERC and Benzene exposure pathways are through inhalation, but the toxins can also enter the body through skin absorption via cleaning products.
 Once in the bloodstream, benzene affects the bone marrow and blood forming cells, white blood cells, red blood cells and platelets.

 Long-term exposure to high levels of benzene in the air can cause Acute Myeloid Leukemia (AML).
-Benzene is associated with the following types of occupational dry cleaning cancer:
+Benzene and PERC are associated with the following types of occupational dry cleaning cancer:

 U.S. Environmental Protection Agency (EPA) researchers warn that carpet and certain fabrics provide a reservoir for chemicals adsorbed to dust, including pesticides, lead, heavy metals, and polynuclear aromatic hydrocarbons.